phn/pytpm/doc/data_structures.rst

 implemented this class was so that I can call the ``tpm_data()`` and ``tpm()`` functions from within Python.
 This object does not have any useful methods, but only has attributes corresponding to the 32 parameters that define a state.
-Of these the independent parameters cna are read-write, where as the dependent parameters are read only.
+Of these the independent parameters are read-write, where as the dependent parameters are read only.
 The latter can be calculated, as in TPM, by passing the object to ``tpm_data()`` along with the type of calculation.

 .. code-block:: python